broadinstitute/cromshell/README.md

   * `--referer_header_url [TEXT]`
     * For servers that require a referer, supply this URL in the `Referer:` header.
+  * One of `--machine_processable` or `--colorful_output`
+    * Override the automatically determined output coloring setting.
+    * Otherwise the output will be colored if it detects that it's connected to an interactive terminal.
 ## Supported Subcommands: